intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

   * Verbal promises?
 Get it in writing.
   * Developer says they're done?
 Show me the results of the automated unit tests.
   * Vendor claims they can do [x]?
 Gonna need a demo, proof-of-concept, talk to one of their customers.
-  * Job applicatnt claims they've done [z]?
+  * Job applicant claims they've done [z]?
 Always check their references.
+* A kinder gentle version of this rule might be "Inspect what you expect"

 002 - "Never share something with someone, unless you expect them to act on it"

+003 - "When in doubt [regarding the accurancy] about a developer's estimate, multiply by three"
+* This is hard-won wisdom that has proven itself again, and again.